andreitudoraned/Angular-Weather-App/README.md

 # NOTE
-If the app doesn't search for the location and you get a HTTPRequest error in the developer console, you must disable the CORS policy in your browser. eg. In Safari you must enable Developer Tab from Advanced Preferences and withing the Develop Tab you must Disable Cross-Origin Restrictions.
+If the app doesn't search for the location and you get a HTTPRequest error in the developer console, you must disable the CORS policy in your browser. eg. In Safari you must enable Developer Tab from Advanced Preferences and within the Develop Tab you must Disable Cross-Origin Restrictions.

 This is a restriction caused by the API source.